madetech/handbook/guides/learning/booking_learning_time.md

 - Ask your team members if it's okay with them, including your delivery manager/lead
 - Ask your customers if it's okay with them (for non-billable roles, ensure internal projects won’t be adversely affected)
 - Ensure your responsibilities are covered whilst you're away
-- Ensure that the personal learning time is placed into CharlieHR
+- Ensure that the personal learning time is placed into HiBob

 Ask your line manager, the Ops Team, and the People Team, if you wish to book personal learning time outside of the guidelines